Check out our very own free mobile app.

 Admission fees are waived for vehicles registered to governmental agencies or driven by persons on official government business and for vehicles furnishing services or supplies to the Department of Natural Resources or its concessionaires.

-Any vehicle licensed/registered for use on a roadway and that is towed or carried into a vehicle admission area is provided free admission.
+Free daily stickers are available for vehicles towed or carried into the property by a vehicle with a purchased sticker.
 Any type of vehicle can be towed or do the towing—motor home, truck camper, motorcycle, etc.